 Yes, it is actually possible to be buried in your garden for all eternity.
 This can be conducted by someone of your choice or simply part of a DIY funeral.

 Read our guide to get all the facts and laws required to be buried at home.

 Some call body donation giving your body to science.
 Thanks to body donation, there came about developments in the medical field since medical experiments were done on cadavers.
 Organ donation is possible because after a person dies, some of the body parts can remain healthy and can be transplanted to recipients.
 It is ironic that it would take losing one life to save another one in such cases.

 The land is not the only place where bodies of the dead may be disposed of.
 The sea is a chosen place of final rest for many who love the sea, sailors especially.
 Sea burials aka being buried at sea are also not costly because the body is wrapped up in cloth then tossed into the sea.

-If the thought of strong chemicals that dissolve body cells during dissolution does not please you, resomation may be an option for you.
-Resomation is an eco-friendly option because alkali and water-based solutions are used in decomposing the body.
-This is done while under high pressure, breaking down the body to a liquid and bone ash.
+Non as common (yet) but if the thought of traditional cremation does not please you, resomation may be an option for you.
+Bio cremation is an eco-friendly option because alkali and water-based solutions are used in decomposing the body.
+This is done while under high pressure, breaking down the body to liquid and bone ash.
 This liquid can then be recycled.
 It can be poured onto a garden or natural spaces.
 The bone ash can be put in an urn.

 You Are In Control